judyjoseph/sonic-mgmt/docs/testplan/MACsec-test-plan.md

     3. Send a set of above packet on the VM0
     4. VM1 should receive at least one expected above packet
+    5. Check the interface stats with macsec counters.

 #### Rekey caused by Packet Number exhaustion